Takeshi-Sakamoto5/ArcOS/README.md

 stabilizing long reasoning chains

-ArcOS is designed to maximize the power of one mind.
+ArcOS maximizes the power of one mind.

 4. How ArcOS Works

 The Mechanism of a Cognitive Clone

 ArcOS: